The Polestar 4 is a posh electric car with quirky styling and a gorgeous interior, but that unconventional design might put you off

 Cool, quirky and comfortable, the Polestar 4 makes for a compelling choice that breaks away from the norm

-If the range is enough for you, then the Polestar 4 makes for an ideal long-drive car.
-The seats are exceptionally comfy, and it rides smoothly over bumps.
-There’s some wind noise at motorway speeds, but it won’t bother you too much.
+If that range is enough for you, the Polestar 4 makes for an ideal long-drive car.
+Its seats are wonderfully comfortable, and it rides smoothly over bumps.
+You’ll get a bit of road and wind noise at motorway speeds, but it’s not much of a problem.

-At city speeds, the suspension feels noticeably firmer, which takes some of the luxury sheen off things, but the Polestar 4 has quite sharp handling which makes it fun on a twisty road, if not quite up to Porsche standards.
+At lower town speeds, the suspension does feel a bit firmer, which takes a bit of the sheen off, although sharp handling does give it a foot in the driving enthusiast’s race, albeit not quite up to Porsche standards.

 How much is the Polestar 4?

 Polestar also has some expensive options and packs for the 4.
-Having full leather trim (sourced from Scottish cows) costs more than £3,000 — Polestar says it’s priced leather to that level so that people have to make a conscious decision to move away from the man-made recycled fabrics that come as standard.
+Having full leather trim (sourced from Scottish cows) costs more than £3,000.
+That’s deliberately high, with Polestar saying it’s priced leather to that level so that people have to make a conscious decision to move away from the man-made recycled fabrics that come as standard.
 Upgrading the safety kit to the kinda-self-driving ‘Pilot Pack’ is a pricey option too, at £1,300.

 Performance and drive comfort